 i) expand and rationalize the protected area system to ensure better habitat representation and more conservation security (a protected area gap assessment should be carried out and completed; this should serve as a basis for a comprehensive plan for a representative protected area system; the ecological values and management arrangements of existing protected areas should be revalidated) and

 ii) strengthen institutional capacities to effectively manage a more representative protected area system.
 There is a need that UN provide technical assistance to the key national stakeholders in Kyrgyzstan to address the need for establishment of mechanisms to protect environment, ensure sustainable management of natural resources including mitigation and adaption to the impacts of global climate change on social, economic, and ecologic systems.
 UN is well positioned to ensure broad participation of the key partners; namely, the Government of Kyrgyzstan, the ministries in in charge of environmental protection and energy, and other institutions relevant to environmental protection, energy and the use of natural resources (sub-national level, civil society; businesses, etc.).
+Gender aspects of sustainable natural resource management should be considered as an essential part of programming since women have lack of access to decision-making, information and technologies in this area

 Specific position and expertise in the area of sustainable management of natural resources, energy and environmental protection recommends UN to work actively on number of issues that require immediate attention.
 Specifically, UN could work on: